KCollins/magplots/README.md

 ![spectrogram](output/Example_PowerSpectrum_2016-01-24_Bx.png)

 ### Wave Power Plot:
 This plot is produced with the `wavefig()` function, which calls `wavepwr()` to calculate the wave power for each station within a given frequency range.
+By default the frequency range used is the Pc5 range, 1.667 to 6.667 mHz (150-600s).
+For a given timespan, the integrated wave power is plotted versus the latitude of the stations, with different colors for Arctic and Antarctic magnetometers, in order to illustrate hemispheric asymmetry.
+This approach is based on Figure 4 of [Pilipenko 2021](https://www.doi.org/10.1029/2020JA028048).
 ![waveplot](output/Example_WavePower_2016-01-24_Bx.png)